arshvimal/full_stack_assessment_skeleton/docs/README.md

 ### solution

+- Before we solve the problem, lets go over how to solve it.
+We have been provided all the data in `user_home` table.
+Going over it, we can see that the user data and house data is repeating.
+This is not optimal, so we will seperate the houses and the users into different tables, and then create a third table to keep track of the user-home relations.

 - First we have to refactor and normalize the data into different resonable tables.
 For that, lets go ahead and create the various tables.

   - Create `user` and `home` tables to keep track of the list of users and homes.